-Upper respiratory infections, like the cold or flu, can especially take us unaware in these later months.
-Today’s elderberry gummy bear recipe is a delicious ways you can both prevent infections as well as shorten the duration of them.
+Today’s elderberry gummy bear recipe is a delicious way you can prevent upper respiratory infections, like the cold or flu, as well as shorten the duration of them.

 Elderberries have long been used as an ally against upper respiratory infections.
-They’ve been scientifically proven to be effective against at least 8 different influenza viruses!
+They’ve been scientifically proven to be effective against at least eight different influenza viruses!
 That is pretty amazing.

 To get the best results from elderberries, take them to prevent infection or at the very onset and during an infection to lessen the symptoms and shorten the duration of a cold or flu.